mohsen-deriv/deriv-com-roadmap/slides.md

 As of now the status of the strapi project is still in progress, most of the needed steps are done but unfortunately the deriv-com codebase is not ready to accept this kind of dynamic structure ( please have a look at separation or data and UI slide )

 ---

+There are couple of things we have to investigate before starting the implementation.

+1. Our current approach for handling the cookies
+2. Status of Strapi project and it's integration approach
+3. Deriv Re-branded design system

+These are the subject we're not currently sure, so please keep it mind that we might change the plan a little bit along the way.

+---